 Early Vermont Auto History

-The Automobile was a rare phenomena in Vermont in the early 1900s.
+The Automobile was a rare phenomenon in Vermont in the early 1900s.
 However, there were a few Vermonters who thought the Automobile was a viable means of transport and they set out to formalize their belief.

-Over 90 years ago, on March 25, 1903, twelve Vermonters gathered in the Pavilion Hotel in Montpelier to form the "Automobile Club of Vermont".
+Over 90 years ago, on March 25, 1903, and twelve Vermonters gathered in the Pavilion Hotel in Montpelier to form the "Automobile Club of Vermont".

-The purposes of the "Auto Club of Vermont" were: "To secure rational legislation, rules and regulations governing the use of automobiles, to maintain the lawful rights of owners and users of automobiles, to promose and encourage improvements of the highways of the State and to maintain a social club devoted to automobilism."
+The purposes of the "Auto Club of Vermont" were: "To secure rational legislation, rules and regulations governing the use of automobiles, to maintain the lawful rights of owners and users of automobiles, to also promote and encourage improvements of the highways of the State and to maintain a social club devoted to automobilism."

 By 1905 the club had a total of 103 members.
 It sponsored two "runs" each year which served two purposes - to enjoy the countryside and to promote the use of the Automobile.